 Ensure you use a catheter fixation device.
 These devices are used to fix the catheter to your thigh to hold the catheter securely.
 The devices should be used to reduce the risk of catheter/urine infections and prevent the catheter from being pulled, which could cause you urethral trauma.
 Common forms of fixation devices are adhesive clips or Velcro straps or catheter sleeve.
 All indwelling catheters should have a fixation method.
-If you do not have a fixation device attached to your catheter, please speak to the healthcare professional managing your care, who will advise you on the appropriate fixation device for you.
+If you do not have a fixation device attached to your catheter, please speak to the healthcare professional managing your care.